-Instead of using the Phong shader in your 3D modeling tool, you can use the Materials Settings panel to apply shaders and texture maps to objects when you upload them to Sansar.
+Instead of using the Phong shader in your 3D modeling tool, you can use the Materials Settings panel to apply shaders and texture maps to objects.

-- Click Upload.
+- Click Import > 3D Model in the top toolbar.
 See Uploading items in Sansar.

-- When the upload panel appears, you will need to select a .fbx file first to upload.
-Under Supported file types, click Browse and choose a 3D model (.fbx) from your computer.
+- When the Import 3D Model panel appears, you will need to select a .fbx file first to upload.
+Under 3D model file, click Browse and choose a 3D model (.fbx or .obj) from your computer.

-- Once a .fbx file is selected, the Materials Settings button appears on the upload panel.
+- Once a file is selected, click the Materials Settings button to access the Materials Settings panel.

 The upload panel once a .fbx file has been selected from your local drive.